Cooperative Extension’s Gardening in Nevada classes return in February

 University teams up with Washoe Parks and Bartley Ranch to offer free series

-University of Nevada Cooperative Extension and their Certified Master Gardeners offer “Gardening in Nevada: The Bartley Ranch Series.”
+University of Nevada Cooperative Extension and their certified Master Gardeners offer “Gardening in Nevada: The Bartley Ranch Series.”
 The series is for anyone who wants to garden — those with big yards, small yards, or just patio or balcony space.
-These classes, offered in partnership with Washoe County Regional Parks and Open Space, are free and run 6 — 8 p.m., every Tuesday, Feb.
-7 — March 28, at Bartley Ranch Regional Park, 6000 Bartley Ranch Road in Reno.
+These classes, offered in partnership with Washoe County Regional Parks and Open Space, are free and run 6-8 p.m., every Tuesday, Feb.
+5-March 26, at Bartley Ranch Regional Park, 6000 Bartley Ranch Road in Reno.

 “Northern Nevada has an ever-changing, unpredictable climate,” Cooperative Extension Horticulturalist and Master Gardener Coordinator Wendy Hanson Mazet said.
 “Learning to grow plants successfully here can be a challenge.
-Through this series, small-estate owners and anyone interested in gardening and landscaping have the chance to learn from Master Gardeners and other successful Nevada gardeners who have decades of experience gardening here.”
+Through this series, anyone interested in gardening and landscaping can learn from Master Gardeners and other successful Nevada gardeners who have decades of experience gardening here.”

 The classes are taught by Cooperative Extension horticulturists, experts and certified Master Gardener volunteers, as well as local business owners.
+International Society of Arboriculture continuing education units have been requested for some classes.
 Classes include: